 GENERAL CONDITIONS OF PURCHASE

-These general conditions of purchase are intended to regulate contracts for acquisition by Gianni Versace S.p.A. of goods or services.
+These general conditions of purchase are intended to regulate contracts for acquisition by Gianni Versace S.r.l. of goods or services.

 These conditions apply on the whole to any contractual relationship involving the purchase of goods and services, with the exception of the following cases: a. where one or more clauses herein are incompatible with the particular type of purchase; b. where the Parties waive in writing, expressly and specifically, any clause or clauses contained herein.